kiboschool/course-pm-and-design/src/lessons/more-ui-design/mobile.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vtoiM8eps_U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Human interface guidelines are guidelines published and regularly updated by Apple.
 The guidelines aim to help designers and developers build usable and beautiful products on Apple devices using best practices.
-Apple’s guidelines have less constraints than Google’s rather it asks designers to focuses on the four points below when designing for iOS;
+Apple’s guidelines have less constraints than Google’s, rather it asks designers to focuses on the four points below when designing for iOS:

 - Help people focus on primary tasks and content by limiting the number of onscreen controls while making secondary details and actions discoverable with minimal interaction.
 - Adapt seamlessly to appearance changes — like device orientation, Dark Mode, and Dynamic Type — letting people choose the configurations that work best for them.